 New products—2016 and beyond

-With Northwind support, Contoso research and development has produced some of the most innovative electronics products of the past 35 years.
-While the Northwind brand has always been known for good quality and value, in the next two years, Contoso plans to unveil a suite of high-end products that consumers may be accustomed to seeing only from upscale electronic brands.
+With Northwind support, Contoso research and development has produced some of the most innovative electronics products of the past 40 years.
+While the Northwind brand has always been known for good quality and value, in the next two years, Contoso plans to unveil a suite of high-end products at affordable price points that consumers may be accustomed to seeing only from upscale electronic brands.

 Contoso products that are scheduled to launch in 2016 and 2017 include cutting-edge smart TVs, 3D TVs, true surround-sound stereo systems, and immersive home theatre packages.
 Renewal of the Northwind/Contoso partnership will ensure that these products will be available exclusively at Northwind retail outlets worldwide.